BBVA/hancock-wallet-hub/README.md

 ### Setting up the service

 Once the installation of the service have finished, we need to fix some environment vars.
 You can find all environment vars
-availables to configure the service in `config/custom-environment-variables.yaml`.
+available to configure the service in `config/custom-environment-variables.yaml`.

 An example of configuration of the most important vars:
 - Ethereum rpc node: